BLUE HORIZON, BOOK 2

 Durant eyed the scene as a sliver of the black ship slid back and a short, compact body emerged from it.
 There seemed nothing unusual about the pilot; merely another Kastan.
 It was the first time he had ever seen one pure white, but that hardly mattered to him.
 The lithe creature dismounted his sleek craft and gathered a pack out of an unseen pocket in the hatch he had just emerged from.

 “Oh-dee-ay!”
 Pockets called.
 The Kastan started at the cry and turned to face them.
 His face lit with a small smile before Durant’s mouth fell open.
 This creature had the darkest, most soulless eyes he had ever seen.
 Unlike the other Kastani, whose eyes glittered with vibrant hues like normal, this one’s sockets were a deep, flat black that reflected no light.
-Durant couldn’t exactly put his finger on why that bothered him, even though he had seen many strange races throughout the galaxy.
+Durant couldn’t exactly put his finger on why that bothered him, even though he had seen many other races throughout the Planetary Alignment.

 “Jape Devon,” Pockets said, softly so as not to be overheard by too many.

 Durant found himself taking an involuntary step back at the sound of that name.
-Easily one of the most infamous of all creatures in the galaxy, the dark-eyed alien had a reputation as one of the most vicious killers in the PA — and yet his friend greeted him with jollity and affection.
+Easily one of the most infamous of all creatures in the Planetary Alignment, the dark-eyed alien had a reputation as one of the most vicious killers in the PA — and yet his friend greeted him with jollity and affection.